command-Z3R0/D4RK0Sint/README.md

 Version: 1.0.0
 **************************************************************************
- Tool using Shodan to find vulnerable cameras.
+Tool to find vulnerable cameras, with shodan.
 **************************************************************************